majway27/aboutme/_posts/2018-11-10-data-structures.md

 ##### - In the weeds -
 ### Arrays
+- In computer science, an array data structure, or simply an array, is a data structure consisting of a collection of elements (values or variables), each identified by at least one array index or key.
+- An array is stored such that the position of each element can be computed from its index tuple by a mathematical formula.

 ### Linked Lists
 - In computer science, a Linked list is a linear collection of data elements, whose order is not given by their physical placement in memory.
 Linked lists are among the simplest and most common data structures.